-The right kind of chemistry is priority #1.
+The right kind of chemistry is our number one priority.
 Event planning requires spending a lot of time together, and we’re thankful to say that we remain friends with many clients long after the event is over.
-Our first core value is Mutual Respect, so that element is the first critical piece we look for when picking clients.
+Our first core value is mutual respect, so that element is the first critical piece we look for when picking clients.

 Our Hiring Method has Paid Off

 At Kennedy Events, things look quite different than they did when we were just getting started back in 2000.
 Long gone are the days of one person staying up all night answering emails, only to have a call at 6:30 a.m. for equipment load in.
 These days, the boss can go on vacation to the East Coast while the team effortlessly handles an event on the West Coast.